Domestic Violence is a Public Safety Issue

 Law enforcement officers often represent the first line of intervention for victims of domestic violence and their families.
 The overall goal of law enforcement is to enforce the law, which extends to stopping the act of violence that is in progress, ensuring the safety of the victim and others affected by the violence, and arresting the offender.
 Because of their close involvement with victims and offenders, officers are one of the key components of the coordinated community response against domestic violence and a critical element in keeping victims safe and holding abusers accountable.

-The Utah Domestic Violence Council has had collaborative partnership with Utah law enforcement and the criminal justice system in the fight against domestic violence.
+The Utah Domestic Violence Coalition has had collaborative partnership with Utah law enforcement and the criminal justice system in the fight against domestic violence.
 Some ways in which we have worked together include:

 - Partnered with the Board of Pardons to provide a training on the dynamics of domestic violence and providing a victim centered approach.